Phonganbundau/FinalProjectBlockchain/README.md

    - During the lease period, the tenant can transfer the token to another address, allowing further flexibility in ownership.

 4. **Automatic Lease Activation**:
    - The token is automatically transferred to the tenant's wallet when the lease period begins.
-This process can be automated via a backend service or by integrating with Chainlink Keepers to ensure seamless transfers.

 5. **Reclaiming Tokens**:
    - Once the lease period ends, the original owner can reclaim the token.
 This process can be automated or manually initiated by the owner.